SSGD: A safe and efficient method of gradient descent: Experiments

 \section{Experiments}

+Our experiment code has been uploaded to github: https://github.com/duanjinhuan/SSGD.
 Since Lenet-5 \cite{LBB+98} is a classic convolutional neural network model, we use it to test the performance of our approach by substituting SSGD for basic gradient descents.
 The Lenet-5 contains two convolutional layers, two pooling layers, and three fully connected layers.
 The activation function is relu.
 The input dimensions are 784, and output dimensions are 10.
 The MINST data set is used for testing the accuracy and robustness of our SSGD approach.
 It contains 60000 training images and 10000 test images, every image is an 28*28 grayscale image, and each pixel is an octet.
 The accuracy contains training and test accuracies.
 We use 60000 training images to train model.
 The training (test) accuracy is the average value of ten experimental results, and every experiment obtains the average training (test) accuracy of randomly selecting 1000 samples from the training (test) set.